mojofunk/alta-doc/LIBMOJO-TODO.md

 Use compiler flags dictionary in wscript and don't assume compiler.
 Add a way to specify toolset auto/gcc/clang/msvc

+Add option to compile with clang on linux

 ## Directory Structure

 ## C++11

+Use range based for loops where applicable

 Which ones of the following should be used? most have overlapping functionality with glib.
 So is it better to rely on glib or c++ compiler seeing as both are